theCaravan/Bookmarks-of-the-Caravan/README.md

 Edit the file bookmarks-gtk.h.
 There are a lot of options to change so you can change font sizes.

-Before adding a bookmark, check the *frames_string[FRAMES], which holds sections.
+Before adding a bookmark, check the *frames_string[MAX_FRAMES], which holds sections.

 Once you have finished with that, add a bookmark by copying the following (do note that if you are adding a bookmark to the very end, remove the comma or else errors would apprear):

 {"", "", "/usr/bin/google-chrome", ""},

-The first string is the section name, which you choose from *frames_string[FRAMES].
+The first string is the section name, which you choose from *frames_string[MAX_FRAMES].
 Not choosing a section from this list would cause undefined behavior.

 The second string is the button label.